 Are you limited with the number of seats?

 Organizations often spend weeks or even months trying to identify the appropriate internal stakeholders for a seat or named software license.
 A policy of unlimited user-ship circumvents this issue and provides secure role-based access to any stakeholder — internal or external — that is a part of your real estate process without additional cost to your balance sheet.

 Is the software configurable to grow with your business?

-Given the length of software agreements, you not only want to consider your company’s current needs but also future needs.
-Ask whether there will be an additional cost to use the solution as your business expands.
-Can you configure the system or does it need to be customized by the software provider at an additional cost?
-Does the solution allow for international expansion with multi-currency and multi-language?
+Given the length of software agreements, you not only want to consider your company's current needs but also future needs.
+Ask whether there will be an additional cost to use the accounting solution as your business expands.
+Can you configure the system, or does it need to be customized by the software provider at an additional cost?
+Does the lease accounting software allow for international expansion with multi-currency and multi-language?

 Considerations When Purchasing a Lease Administration & Accounting Solution

 In addition to understanding the total cost of ownership, it is important to do your due diligence and consider the following before making a purchase decision.